Som-Energia/uiqmako-ui/README.md

 ## Getting Started

+Before running the server for the first time you should run the [npm postinstall script](#npm-postinstall) to set up TinyMCE editor.

-First, run the development server:
+Then, run the development server:

 ```bash
 npm start